abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-This class is used to represents a message that we gonna use for trigger a return result after the book creation and then we subscribe to this message and update the grid on the **BooksPage**.
+This class is used to represent a message that we're gonna use to trigger a return result after book creation.
+Then, we subscribe to this message and update the grid on the **BooksPage**.

 ## Updating a Book